Date: 16 February 2015. Stainless Manifold Ordered (tractor motor

 to salt-water.
 Corrosion occurs and no motor is happy with salty water

 running through it.
-That's why many of the yacht-boats have devised closed
+That is why many of the yacht-boats have devised closed

 systems for cooling.